Wait-Less Offline Tuning and Re-solving for Online Decision Making: Problem Setup

-In this assumption, (a) ensures that the Hessian of $f(\bm{p})$ in \eqref{opt:e_dual} is positive definite, which implies the constraint matrix $A$ has full row rank.
-Assumption (b) ensures that the cumulative distribution of the reward given the resource consumption request $r | \bm{a}$ is continuous and exhibits a stable growth rate.
-Finally, Assumption (c) requires strict complementarity for the optimal solutions of the stochastic program in \eqref{opt:e_dual}, which is a non-degeneracy condition for both the primal and dual LP. \\
+In this assumption, part (b) ensures that the cumulative distribution of the reward given the resource consumption request $r | \bm{a}$ is continuous and exhibits a stable growth rate.
+Part (c) requires strict complementarity for the optimal solutions of the stochastic program in \eqref{opt:e_dual}, which is a non-degeneracy condition for both the primal and dual LPs.

 According to stochastic program \eqref{opt:e_dual}, we define the binding and non-binding index sets as: